Cookin' at the Queens: Live in Las Vegas 1984 & 1988: Background

-This compilation pesents two radio broadcast, expanded with previously unheard material that was initially cut due to time limitations.
+This compilation presents two radio broadcast, expanded with previously unheard material that was initially cut due to time limitations.
 While some of this content has circulated online through amateur recordings like YouTube, this official release, offers an extra hour of music that has not been available to the public before.

 According to George Cole's review in the web magazine Jazz News, the release of this recording originates from the work of Alan Grant, who was a jazz DJ, producer and musician deeply involved in the jazz scene.
 In New York City, during the 1950s and 1960s, Grant made jazz more accessible to general audiences by putting on live shows at well-known jazz clubs such as the Half Note and Birdland.
 He also presented Friday night performances at the Village Vanguard.

 Later in his career, Grant moved to Las Vegas, where he continued to support live jazz shows for fifteen years.
 A key part of his work there was "Monday Night Jazz", a program aired on the local radio station KNPR.
 This show, recorded at the French Quarter Lounge inside the 4 Queens Hotel & Casino, gained significant popularity and was eventually distributed as "Jazz Night from Las Vegas", which broadcast live jazz to over 150 public radio stations worldwide.
 The program ran from 1982 to 1996, ending when the hotel declared bankruptcy.

 The American Archive of Public Broadcasting site describes 'Four Queens Jazz Night From Las Vegas' as an outstanding live performance radio program offering mainstream jazz by both established and emerging musicians.
 It housed a valuable archive, recording performances by musicians such as Eddie 'Cleanhead' Vinson, Victor Feldman, Charlie Rouse, and Eddie 'Lockjaw' Davis, while playing a big role in showcasing rising talents such as Ray Pizzi.

 Remler's performances from 1984 and 1988 were captured on tape by jazz musician, engineer and producer Brian Sanders, who provides background information in the album's liner notes.
 He recorded each show using twelve-channel equipment and basic microphones, achieving remarkable sound quality, as described by George Cole.

 Throughout the week, the artists typically played three sets, with Sanders usually recording two of them.
 For these engagements, Remler was backed by Las Vegas-based musicians.
 The 1984 show featured a quartet with pianist Cocho Arbe, bassist Carson Smith (who also played in the 1988 trio), and drummer Tom Montgomery, who played at numerous Las Vegas hotels and clubs for four decades.
 The drummer for the 1988 trio was John Pisci, a musician who worked in Las Vegas for over 25 years.